 Ops is in charge of our finances and our books.
 They work with our bookkeeper and tax advisor (In the US these are both Tanner).

-Most paperwork Cantilever signs has to do with a client, and therefore is handled by the client strategist.
-Employee paperwork is handled by Operations as a part of People Ops.
+Non-client paperwork such as employee agreements are handled by Operations as a part of People Ops.
 Other general paperwork such as our insurance contract, real estate contracts, etc. are also handled by Operations.